Mjz86/C_colon/mcc.md

- a static definition is one that only depends on the pervious definitions in the module tree. any declaration until this point that is used within this scope is pinned as the only declaration . if a code section after the original modified this declaration, its an ODR violation, and the program is ill-formed. however there is a nuance that if the abi hashes don't conflict, its not counted as the same declaration, and that dllexport symbols with different priorities dont count as the same symbol. the reason for this is that in c we have header file and c files, header files compile dependent on the translation unit. but c files compile independently of each other.
+ a static definition is one that only depends on the pervious definitions in the module tree. any declaration until this point that is used within this scope is pinned as the only declaration . if a code section after the original modified this declaration, its an ODR violation, and the program is ill-formed. however there is a nuance that if the abi hashes do not conflict, its not counted as the same declaration, and that dllexport symbols with different priorities do not count as the same symbol. the reason for this is that in c we have header file and c files, header files compile dependent on the translation unit. but c files compile independently of each other.